dhellmann/pymotw/PyMOTW/os/index.rst

 Walking a Directory Tree
 ========================

-The function :func:`os.walk()` traverses a directory recursively and for each directory generates a tuple containing the directory path, any immediate sub-directories of that path, and the names of any files in that directory.
-This example shows a simplistic recursive directory listing.
+The function :func:`walk()` traverses a directory recursively and for each directory generates a tuple containing the directory path, any immediate sub-directories of that path, and the names of any files in that directory.

 .. include:: os_walk.py
     :literal:
     :start-after: #end_pymotw_header

+This example shows a recursive directory listing.

 .. {{{cog
-.. cog.out(run_script(cog.inFile, 'os_walk.py'))
+.. cog.out(run_script(cog.inFile, 'os_walk.py ../zipimport'))
 .. }}}
 .. {{{end}}}